PedroNhamirre/react-color-picker/README.md

 Open your web browser and navigate to ``http://localhost:5000`` (or whatever port your console says the app is running on).
 You should see the app running.

+### Usage

+you can copy the selected color by clicking in the card.😊

 ## Contributing to Color Picker App

 To contribute to Color Picker App, follow these steps: